moby/moby/man/docker-create.1.md

    Set the PID mode for the container
      **host**: use the host's PID namespace inside the container.
      Note: the host mode gives the container full access to local PID and is therefore considered insecure.

+**--port-range**=[]
+   Assign the next available host port(s) from this range and bind to dynamically published ports from the container (for use with -p or -P).
+                               format: startPort-endPort

 **--privileged**=*true*|*false*
    Give extended privileges to this container.
 The default is *false*.